apernet/hysteria-website/docs/docs/developers/URI-Scheme.md

 ### Auth

-The authentication credentials should be specified in the `auth` component of the URI.
+Authentication credentials should be specified in the `auth` component of the URI.
+This is essentially the username part of the standard URI format, and therefore needs to be [percent-encoded](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) if it contains special characters.

 A special case is when the server uses the `userpass` authentication, in which case the `auth` component should be formatted as `username:password`.

 ### Hostname